No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance

-Given the societal relevance~\cite{carlini2023extracting}, we decided to test Stable Diffusion~\citep{rombach2022high} (v1.4) on generating public figures.
+\textbf{Human Study with People Concepts.} Given the societal relevance~\cite{carlini2023extracting}, we decided to test Stable Diffusion~\citep{rombach2022high} (v1.4) on generating public figures.
 We scraped 50,000 people from the ``20230123-all'' Wikidata JSON dump by filtering for entities listed as ``human''~\cite{wikidata_human}, and scraped a reference image for the human study for each person if an image was available.
 After computing concept frequency from LAION-Aesthetics text captions (using suffix array~\cite{lee2022deduplicating}), we found that $\approx$10,000 people were present in the pretraining dataset.
 Note that to ensure the people's names were treated as separate words, we computed frequency for strings of the format `` \{entity\} ''.
 We then randomly sample 360 people (for which a reference image was available) normalized by frequency~\citep{carlini2023quantifying} for the human study.
 For generating images with Stable Diffusion, we used the prompt ``headshot of \{entity\}'', in order to specify to the model that ``\{entity\}'' is referring to the person named ``\{entity\}''~\cite{hadfield2021principal}.

 We assessed image-text alignment with a human study with 6 participants, where each participant was assigned 72 samples; for consistency, of the 360 total samples, we ensured 10\% were assigned to 3 participants.
-Provided with a reference image, the participants were asked if the sample accurately depicts the prompt.
+Provided with a reference image, the participants were asked if the sample accurately depicts the prompt (see~\cref{fig:mturk-ui}).
+Specifically, ``Does the image accurately depict the above prompt?''.
 Three choices were provided: ``Yes'' (score=1.), ``Somewhat'' (score=0.5), and ``No'' (score=0.).
 Accuracy was computed by averaging the scores.

 As can be seen in~\cref{fig:t2i-figure-human-eval}, we observe a log-linear trend between concept frequency and zero-shot performance.
 Thus, we observe that \textit{\textbf{the log-linear trend between concept frequency and zero-shot performance consistently holds even for T2I models}}.